Tidmington: History

 Tidmington was part of the manor and later parish of Tredington.
 It became a parish in its own right in 1719, before that the church at Tidmington was a chapelry of the ecclesiastical parish and church of Tredington.
 Land at Tidmington was held from the early 12th century to 1366 by various branches of the de Croome family, under their manor of Earls Croome, 25 miles to the west in Worcestershire, at which time it passed to the Abbot of Evesham, William du Boys.
 The subsequent Evesham abbots possessed the manor until the abbey's dissolution in 1540, Henry VIII granted the manor to a Richard Ingram whose family and descendants through diverse lines and marriages held possession until the middle of the 17th century.
 In 1716 Thomas Wentworth of Wentworth Woodhouse, possessed the manor.
 In 1794 the manor was possessed by the Snow family who, through diverse lines and marriages, held it until 1913.

 In 1835 Tidmington contained 76 inhabitants.
 The church living was a rectory, part of that of Shipston on Stour, and was in the Archdeaconry and Diocese of Worcester.
 Both Shipston-On-Stour and Tidmington had been townships of Tredington, but were made separate parishes by act of parliament in c.1720.
 By 1837 Tidmington contained 12 houses and 70 inhabitants, and for ecclesiastical purposes was a curacy.
 In 1870 Tidmington was a parish in the district of Shipston-On-Stour.
 It was of 754 acre with a population of 69 in 12 houses.
 The nearest railway station was at Moreton-in-Marsh, 5 mi south-west.
 The living was a rectory, still part of Shipston-On-Stour.

 Governance

 Local democracy is through the Tidmington Parish Meeting The parish is in the Shipston South ward of the Stratford-on-Avon local government district.
-Tidmington is in the Stratford-on-Avon Parliamentary constituency; the sitting member is Nadhim Zahawi of the Conservative Party.
+Tidmington is in the Stratford-on-Avon Parliamentary constituency; the sitting member is Manuela Perteghella of the Liberal Democrats.
 Prior to Brexit in 2020, it was part of the West Midlands European Parliament constituency of the European Parliament.